-Here at the Mobile Internet Resource Center, our focus is on mobile internet in the United States - meaning internet sources that can travel with you as you travel across the US.
+Here at the Mobile Internet Resource Center, our focus is on mobile internet in the United States - meaning internet sources that can travel with you as you in a nomadic lifestyle like RVing or cruising.

-However, there are times when you may park your wheels or dock your dinghy for an extended period of time, or may even have a home base from which you travel from.
+However, there are times when you may park your wheels or dock your dinghy for an extended period of time.

 The challenges of a stationary internet set-up and a mobile internet set-up are different.